omniosorg/omnios-extra/README.md

 This concludes the introductory section.
 Next, much finer details of the "OmniOS Extra Build System" will be explored.

 # The "OmniOS Extra Build System"
-The "OmniOS Extra Build System" is framework designed as a convenient and standardized manner to build IPS Packages for OmniOS.
-It is highly recommended to read [Packaging and Delivering Software with the Image Packaging System](https://github.com/OpenIndiana/oi-docs/blob/master/docs/dev/pdf/ips-dev-guide.pdf), to fully understand finer details of The "OmniOS Extra Build System".
+The "OmniOS Extra Build System" is a framework designed as a convenient and standardised manner to build IPS Packages for OmniOS.
+It is highly recommended to read [Packaging and Delivering Software with the Image Packaging System](https://github.com/OpenIndiana/oi-docs/blob/master/docs/dev/pdf/ips-dev-guide.pdf), to fully understand the finer details of the "OmniOS Extra Build System".

 The main engine behind the "OmniOS Extra Build System" is the `lib/functions.sh` file.
 In this section, a best effort has been made to describe in detail the workings of the build system, however, if certains details have not been described sufficiently, it is advised to look at the code of `lib/functions.sh`, as well as [Packaging and Delivering Software with the Image Packaging System](https://github.com/OpenIndiana/oi-docs/blob/master/docs/dev/pdf/ips-dev-guide.pdf), to fill in the neccessary gaps.